Polymer/old-docs-site/app/2.0/docs/devguide/templates.md

           </template>
         </dom-if>

-    In this form, you typically set the `items` property imperatively:
+    In this form, you typically set the `if` property imperatively:

         var conditional = document.querySelector('dom-if');
         conditional.if = true;